Hockey jersey: Exceptions

-The National Hockey League no longer permits 0 nor 00 for jersey numbers, as they cannot be entered into the NHL's database, and the available numbers only go up to 98 since the League retired the number 99 in honor of Wayne Gretzky.
+The National Hockey League no longer permits 0 nor 00 for jersey numbers, as they cannot be entered into the NHL's database, and the available numbers only go up to 98 since the League retired the number 99 in honour of Wayne Gretzky.
+Other leagues have retired numbers league wide, such as the QMJHL which has retired 4 for Guy Lafleur, and 87 for Sidney Crosby.